-Could you cut your food bill by a third?
+How to cut your food bill by up to a third

 If you're feeling the pinch, there are easy ways to keep more pounds in your pocket next time you head to the shops.
-With just a few changes to your buying, cooking and eating habits you can cut down your costs without cutting the flavour and nutritional value of your food.
+With just a few changes to your buying and cooking habits, you can cut down your costs without cutting the flavour and nutritional value of your food.

 Learn tricks to cooking on a budget